jed1337/masteralThesis/readme.md

-## What it does
+# Training and testing
-It uses a hybrid approach: it first identifies if the traffic is normal or an attack, if it is an attack, it identifies if it is part of a high rate or low rate DDoS attack
+It first identifies if the traffic is normal or an attack, if it is an attack, it identifies if it is part of a high rate or low rate DDoS attack.
+The system can be configured to provide the specific attack name.

 ## Input
 Normal, high rate, and low rate data whose features were extracted using [KDD99 Feature extractor](https://github.com/AI-IDS/kdd99_feature_extractor)